Registration Agreement to Pay Tuition

 A refund of nonresident fees, matriculation fees, and other mandatory fees shall be made in the event of the death of a student at any time during an academic semester/summer term.

-Refunds will be disbursed by the university's Internet bank partner.
+Refunds will be disbursed by the University's Internet bank partner.
 Students may use their KSU Debit Card to select a refund payment method: electronic fund transfer or paper check.
-Details are available at: http://ksuone.higheroneaccount.com.
+Details are available in the Bursar’s Office

 Withdrawal Dates & Refund Percentages